thaydan/ocp5/README.md

 ## Installation
 1. Download project files.
-2. In the root of the project, edit the .env file
+2. In the root of the project, edit the .env file.
-2. Put the project on a serveur
+2. Put the project the your serveur.
-3.
+3. Configure the .env file : add your database details, and change the mail serveur if you want
+4. Add .htaccess in /public folder
+5. Then connect the domain to